Skip to main content

 Parents and Students

-Learn about the prevention measures in schools this year.
+Learn about preventing communicable diseases in schools this year.

-Students, staff, and others can take preventive actions to reduce the risk of COVID-19 and other communicable diseases in K-12 school settings.
+Students, staff, and others can take preventive actions to reduce the spread of communicable diseases in K-12 school settings.
 Students can attend school safely when we work together to follow public health recommendations.

 • Schools implement and update communicable disease plans.